Damon Duval

-Damon Duval (born April 3, 1980) is an American former professional placekicker and punter.
+Damon Duval (born April 3, 1980) is an American former professional football placekicker and punter who played for the Montreal Alouettes and Edmonton Eskimos of the Canadian Football League (CFL).
 Duval played college football for Auburn University, and was recognized as a consensus All-American.
-He played professionally for the Jacksonville Jaguars and Atlanta Falcons of the National Football League (NFL), and the Montreal Alouettes and Edmonton Eskimos of the Canadian Football League (CFL).

-Early years
+Early life

 Duval was born in Morgan City, Louisiana.
 Beginning at age 11, he played professional soccer in the United States Indoor Soccer League USISL as a striker for the Chattanooga Express.
 Not only was he the youngest player ever signed in the USISL, he also was the leading scorer in the seasons he played.
 Additionally, he was a striker on both the U.S. Olympic Development Team and the U.S. Men's National soccer team.
-He attended Chattanooga Central High School in Harrison, Tennessee, and played high school soccer & football for the Chattanooga Central Purple Pounders.
+He attended Chattanooga Central High School, class of 1998, in Harrison, Tennessee, and played high school soccer and football for the Chattanooga Central Purple Pounders.

 College career

 Duval attended Auburn University in Auburn, Alabama, where he played for the Auburn Tigers football team from 1999 to 2002.
 He is considered one of the best kickers and punters in Auburn football history.
 During his college career, Duval amassed over 9,000 punting yards for an average of 44 yards per punt.
-His 60.8 percent field goal completion rate helped Auburn to a 29-19 record during his four seasons with the team, including appearances in the 2000 Citrus Bowl and 2001 Peach Bowl.
+His 60.8 percent field goal completion rate helped Auburn to a 29–19 record during his four seasons with the team, including appearances in the 2000 Citrus Bowl and 2001 Peach Bowl.
 Memorably, Duval kicked a 44-yard game-winning field goal in the rain against the No. 1 ranked Florida Gators with 10 seconds left in the game in 2001.
 It was one of three game-winning field goals he made for the Tigers in 2001.

 Duval graduated from Auburn as a fifth-year senior with degrees in health promotion and business.
 During his career, he was selected as a first-team All-Southeastern Conference (SEC) selection as both a kicker and a punter, becoming the first player to ever be named to an All-SEC first team at two different positions.
 Duval was also recognized as a consensus first-team All-American, having been named to the first teams of the Associated Press, American Football Coaches Association and Walter Camp Foundation as a kicker.
 He was also a finalist for the Lou Groza Award.